 When the Poinsettia is dry, water it thoroughly until water drips out of the pot’s drainage holes.
 You can water Poinsettias a couple of different ways:

 - Place the tip of your watering can or cup at the soil line to water thoroughly.
 Avoid spilling water all over the leaves because this could cause another set of issues.

 - Fill a shallow dish with about 2” (5 cm) of water, take off the Poinsettia pot cover if it has one, and place the Poinsettia pot in the dish to soak up water from the bottom for 15-20 minutes.

-Take note of how much a thoroughly watered poinsettia weighs and keep this in mind as you check your poinsettia for water daily.
+Take note of how much a thoroughly watered Poinsettia weighs and keep this in mind as you regularly check your Poinsettia for water.

 There is no need to fertilize Poinsettias once they are in full bloom.
 They are in their glory and don’t have high nutrient demands at this point in their life cycle.